-- Both school will respond to allegations in line with the local Kent allegations arrangements and Part Four of KCSIE 2021.
+- Both school will respond to allegations in line with the local Kent allegations arrangements and KCSIE 20222.
 In depth information can be found within our 'Managing Allegations against Staff' and staff Discipline and Conduct policy.
 This can be found in the school reception and online in the staff shared area. - Any concerns or allegations about staff, including those which do not meet the allegation/harm threshold will be recorded and dealt with appropriately in line with national and local guidance.
-Ensuring concerns are dealt with effectively will protect those working in or on behalf of either school from potential false allegations or misunderstandings. - Where the Headteacher is unsure how to respond, for example if the school is unsure if a concern meets the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.
+Ensuring concerns are dealt with effectively will protect those working in or on behalf of either school from potential false allegations or misunderstandings. - Where the Headteacher is unsure how to respond, for example if the school is unsure if a concern meets the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service. - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the headteachers/principals (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made.